sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 - user accounts are reviewed by the line manager,
 - technical are reviewed by the application owner,
 - all other account and if no line manager and no application owner are found, the default reviewer is taken.

+> **Note** For reviews on large volumes of data, above 30,000 entries by default, step 3 `Perimeter Preview` is deactivated to smooth the experience, and the KPIs in step 6 are hidden.
+As a result, the campaign is forced into "on hold" mode to allow perimeter review from the campaign management interface before launching the reviews.
+This threshold of 30,000 entries can be modified in the project's technical configuration using the variable `ias_reviewdisablepreviewlimit`.
 ### Accounts Review Perimeter

 To refine the review perimeter, the advanced mode in the first step allows you to include or exclude some types of accounts.
 For example: User accounts, technical accounts, orphaned accounts and leaver accounts.